Homemade Strawberry Ice Cream

 Step-by-step: Homemade strawberry ice cream recipe

-- In the large bowl of a stand mixer, with the paddle attachment, whip the heavy cream until it forms almost stiff peaks.
+- In the large bowl of a stand mixer, with the paddle attachment, whip the heavy cream and sour cream until they form soft peaks.

 Pro tip – I like to give it a gentle swirl just enough to combine and marble it.
 Alternatively, stir vigorously to blend it into a smooth strawberry pink color. - Pour into an ice cream storage container and freeze for at least 4 hours or overnight.